 He burst out laughing.

-When I glared at him accusingly, he told me that he'd been waiting for me to get to that line so he could finally hear what the real words were.
+When I spun around and glared at him accusingly, he told me that he'd been waiting for me to get to that line so he could finally hear what the real words were.
 He had never been able to remember and had just put in 'placer' lyrics.

 I had memorized them accordingly.